The Sprinkler (Full-Length)

 Black Prometheus (One-Act)

-Stuck in a negative experience machine, a pair of Black test subjects do everything they can to stop dying over and over again and theorize a way out.
+Stuck in a negative experience machine, a pair of Black test subjects do everything they can to theorize a way out of being killed over and over again.

 Aporia!
 A Tale of Rhetoric and Philosophy (Full-Length Musical)